 The Latrobe is one type of soft palate retractor.
 It’s shaped at a right angle with the blunt working end bent at an angle.

-The angle at the working end is designed to hold the uvula in place and the right angle, and the blunt tip is designed to retract the soft palate superiorly.
+The angle at the working end is designed to hold the uvula in place at the right angle, and the blunt tip is designed to retract the soft palate superiorly.
 This allows access to the posterior portion of the oral cavity.